The full commercial architecture, built.

 You've built a significant installed base but service revenue feels opportunistic rather than systematic.
 Attach rates are low, renewals are reactive, and the service P&L doesn't reflect the value you're actually delivering.

-"Service revenue is the highest-margin opportunity most manufacturers have — and the most consistently underdeveloped.
-The gap between what's in the installed base and what's on service contract is usually the most direct path to EBITDA improvement available."
+"Service revenue is the highest-margin opportunity most manufacturers have — and the most consistently underdeveloped."

 We build the full lifecycle monetization architecture: service packaging and tiered pricing, attach motions embedded at point of sale, 90-day-out renewal processes with CRM tracking and ownership, and the ARR visibility infrastructure that lets leadership forecast recurring revenue with confidence.

 This isn't conceptual.
-We've built these systems inside companies that went from treating services as a cost center to running them as a distinct, growing P&L line — typically doubling service revenue within 12-18 months of implementation when the installed base exists to support it.
+We've built these systems inside companies that went from treating services as a cost center to running them as a distinct, growing P&L line — consistently delivering meaningful service revenue growth when the installed base exists to support it.

 What gets built